-The percentages of salary at which the target bonus objectives were established for 2009 were unchanged from the levels established in 2008, except for Mr. Deily, as discussed below.
-The levels were based on consideration of the median ranges established through peer group and general industry survey data on compensation trends and practices for each named executive officer.
-In 2008, for the Chief Executive Officer, the target cash bonus objective was set at 100% of annual base salary, for the Senior Vice Presidents in the range of 60% to 75% of annual base salary, and for the other executive officers in the range of 28% to 41% of annual base salary, depending on the role and responsibility of the officer.
+The percentages of salary at which the target bonus objectives were established for 2010 were based on consideration of the median ranges established through peer group and general industry survey data on compensation trends and practices for each named executive officer.
+In 2010, for the Chief Executive Officer, the target cash bonus objective was set at 100% of annual base salary, for the Chief Financial Officer and Senior Vice President at 75% of annual base salary, and for the other executive officers in the range of 39% to 67% of annual base salary, depending on the role and responsibilities of the officer.
 The Chief Executive Officer received the largest relative cash bonus objective compared with the other named executive officers, primarily reflecting the results of our review of compensation structure and levels for other chief executive officers, as well as the fact that he has a greater opportunity than any other executive officer to affect our performance.
-In early 2009, Mr. Deily's target bonus for 2009 was increased to 60% of his annual base salary reflecting his role and responsibilities as head of the food packaging business unit, our largest business unit.

-For participants in the Performance-Based Compensation Program, including the named executive officers, 2009 goals established under that Program were also required to be met in order to receive a 2009 annual bonus; see "Compliance with Section 162(m) of the Internal Revenue Code; Performance-Based Compensation Program" below.
+For participants in the Performance-Based Compensation Program, including the named executive officers, 2010 goals established under that Program were also required to be met in order to receive a 2010 annual bonus; see "Compliance with Section 162(m) of the Internal Revenue Code; Performance-Based Compensation Program" below.

-2009 Cash Bonus and SLO Targets.
-For 2009, the Compensation Committee set the SLO award premium at 25% and established the following annual bonus targets for the 2009 performance period.
-The SLO award target amounts noted below were calculated based on the proportion of the 2009 annual bonus target elected by each executive officer to be received in the form of an equity award after applying the 25% premium applicable to SLO awards and based on the closing price of \$15.25 for a share of common stock on January 2, 2009.
-Mr. Deméautis's 2009 annual bonus target is converted from euros; see Note 4 to the Summary Compensation Table below.
+2010 Cash Bonus and SLO Targets.
+Similar to 2009, the Compensation Committee set the SLO award premium at 25% and established the following annual bonus targets for the 2010 performance period.
+The SLO award target amounts noted below were calculated based on the proportion of the 2010 annual bonus target elected by each executive officer to be received in the form of an equity award after applying the 25% premium applicable to SLO awards and based on the closing price of \$22.02 for a share of common stock on January 4, 2010.
+Mr. Deméautis's 2010 annual bonus target is converted from euros; see Note 4 to the Summary Compensation Table below.

-2009 ANNUAL BONUS TARGETS
+2010 ANNUAL BONUS TARGETS

-Name 2009 Annual Bonus Target Percentage as SLO Award SLO Award Target
+Name 2010 Annual Bonus Target Percentage as SLO Award SLO Award Target

-William V. Hickey \$ 650,000 100% 53,279 units
+William V. Hickey \$ 675,000 100% 38,318 units

-David H. Kelsey 337,500 25% 6,916 units
+David H. Kelsey 348,750 25% 4,950 units

+Jonathan B. Baker 175,000 50% 4,968 units

-Karl R. Deily 180,000 25% 3,689 units
+Karl R. Deily 240,000 50% 6,812 units

-Ruth Roper 94,500 50% 3,873 units

-Jean-Marie Deméautis 138,942 0%
+Jean-Marie Deméautis 185,306 0% NA

-David B. Crosier 236,400 50% 9,689 shares

-Robert A. Pesci 250,000 100% 20,492 units